nextflow-io/training/docs/hands_on/04_implementation.md

     In the first operation, the BAMs are grouped together by sample id.

-    Next, this resulting channel is merged with the VCFs (vcf_for_ASE) having the same sample id.
+    Next, this resulting channel is merged with the VCFs having the same sample id.

     We must take the merged channel and creates a channel named `grouped_vcf_bam_bai_ch` emitting the following tuples: